Staging Your Furniture to Sell Your Home Fast and for a Higher Price

-When buying slipcovers for staging your furniture, avoid wild patterns and bright colors-- stick to neutral colors like, linen, flax, loden, sage green, coffee, and cream.
+When buying your slipcovers, avoid wild patterns and bright colors-- stick to solids in neutral colors like; linen, flax, loden, sage green, gray, coffee and cream.

 The downside to using slipcovers is that every time you sit down they become wrinkled and untucked.

 Sure Fit sells a product called, “Tuck Once,” a grip that fits between the cushions and arms of the furniture to keep the slipcover in place.
 You need more than one though, and they are expensive.

 Here's a FREE alternative and one that I personally use.
 Tuck rolled up magazines deep between the cushions at the back and sides.
 T-shaped upholstery pins can keep slipcover fabric in place, as well.

 Use dining chair slip covers for home staging

 Here's a quick and easy solution for outdated or stained upholstered dining chairs.
 These chair covers are wrinkle resistant, stretchable and machine washable.

 These clever and AFFORDABLE slip covers and many others can be found here at Amazon.
 Watch the video demonstration below: